WINS-FM: "K-Rock2" and HD radio operations

 As part of the K-Rock format change on April 4, 2005, from alternative rock to mainstream rock, "K-Rock2", a new Internet-only radio station, was created.
 Throughout the Free FM period and during the resurrection of K-Rock, "K-Rock2" continued to stream on krock2.com.
 Following the main channel's format change to "Now" on March 11, 2009, the HD2 channel became known as simply "K-Rock", but retained the alternative rock format.
 "K-Rock HD2", at one point had a full-time air staff, including a local music show, but later ran completely automated.

-Starting shortly after 2 a.m. on October 6, 2008, the "K-Rock2" audio stream was added to WXRK-HD2.
+Starting shortly after 2 am on October 6, 2008, the "K-Rock2" audio stream was added to WXRK-HD2.
 A few minutes earlier, a simulcast of sister station WFAN was added to WXRK-HD3.
 92.3-HD3 was initially using the delayed audio feed from wfan.com complete with internet only commercials and not the over the air broadcast feed used by WFAN on 660 AM.
 After a day or so, WXRK-HD3 switched to the over the air feed of WFAN, but still had a time delay of over a minute.
 The HD3 was dropped altogether when WFAN began simulcasting on 101.9 FM on November 2, 2012.
 In December 2015, WBMP added Radio Disney to their HD3 channel under a time brokerage agreement, marking the return of the radio network to New York since Radio Disney's owned-and-operated WQEW (now WFME) was sold to Family Radio in February of that year.
 The Radio Disney feed would be discontinued in June 2018 after the agreement between Disney and Entercom, which inherited the agreement from CBS, expired.
 After the analog/HD1 channel's flip back to alternative in November 2017, the HD2 channel changed to a simulcast of sister station WNEW-FM.
 In October 2018, the HD2 channel flipped to new alternative as "New Arrivals".
 In October 2022, the HD2 channel adopted the alternative format and the "Alt 92.3" moniker from the former analog/HD1 signal.

 In February 2019, Audacy's Channel Q, an LGBTQ-centric talk/dance network, was launched on its third subchannel.

 On March 1, 2024, it was announced that WINS-FM-HD2 would be the new home for Spanish language broadcasts of the New York Mets.

 On September 16, 2024, WINS-HD3 began carrying Scott Shannon's True Oldies Channel without any local variation.

 The subchannel had previously carried Audacy's LGBTQ music service, "Channel Q." That service is now heard on co-owned 102.7 WNEW-FM-HD2.